What is a proforma invoice? How and when to use one for smoother transactions

 In fact, a proforma invoice may be required by some countries as part of their import licensing procedures, since it includes buyer information, weight and size of consignment, shipping costs and other details.

 Some countries also use commercial invoices to control imports.
 Make sure you always prepare invoices according to the client’s local policies.

 Proforma invoices can also be used to open letters of credit for importers.
 Plus, these invoices look similar to a commercial invoice, which most traders are already familiar with.

 Once you’ve held your side of the bargain and prepared the final order for your client, you can convert your proforma invoice into a final invoice, and then issue it for payment purposes.

 Top Tip: Any type of invoice needs a proper invoicing process in place.
 This includes setting an invoice schedule, maintaining accurate records, regularly following up with clients and automating what you can.
 To learn more, read our guide on how to streamline your invoice process ⚡️

 What is the difference between a proforma invoice and a commercial invoice?

-Proforma invoices are used to create a sale and are shared with prospective customers who have either placed an order or requested a formal type of quotation.
-This helps both you and your customer gauge projected financial results including net income from this deal in the making so that you can update your cash flow forecast and balance sheets (you can learn more about both of these accounting principles in our guide to accounting for startups).
+Proforma invoices are used to begin a sale and are shared with prospective customers who have either placed an order or requested a formal type of quotation.
+This helps both you and your customer gauge projected financial results, including net income from this deal in the making so that you can update your cash flow forecast and balance sheets.

 To be able to send a proforma invoice, you don’t necessarily have to begin the production of goods.